Professor of Philosophy

 Department of Philosophy

 Area of Expertise

-Assisted Migration; th Anthropocene; Biotechnology; Care Ethics; Climate Change; Climate Engineering; De-Extinction; Environmental Ethics and Philosophy; Ethics of Wilderness; Synthetic Biology; Nanotechnology
+Assisted Migration; the Anthropocene; Biotechnology; Care Ethics; Climate Change; Climate Engineering; De-Extinction; Environmental Ethics and Philosophy; Ethics of Wilderness; Rewilding and Restoration; Synthetic Biology; Nanotechnology